acut3/acut3.github.io/_posts/2020-12-14-intigriti-december-xss-challenge.md

-Something strange can be noticed in the `getQueryVariable` function: the search query string that is extracted from the URL is stored in a global variable, `searchQueryString`, for no reason; a local variable could be used:
+Something strange can be noticed in the `getQueryVariable` function: the search query string that is extracted from the URL is stored in a global variable, `searchQueryString`, for no reason; a local variable could be used instead:

 ```js
 function getQueryVariable(variable) {
     window.searchQueryString = window.location.href.substr(window.location.href.indexOf("?") + 1, window.location.href.length);
 ```

-As a result, if we used the following URL:
+As a result, if we used this URL:

 ```
 https://challenge-1220.intigriti.io/?javascript:alert(document.domain)//&num1=location&operator=%3d&num2=searchQueryString
 ```

-Then the follow javascript would essentially be executed:
+Then we would essentiall make the page execute the following javascript:

 ```js
 window.searchQueryString = "javascript:alert(document.domain)//&num1=location&operator=%3d&num2=searchQueryString";
 eval("location=searchQueryString");
 ```

-This payload only uses allowed characters in `num1`, `operator` and `num2`, but it executes an expression that can contain any banned character, like `:`, `(` and `)`.
-Unfortunately `location=searchQueryString` is 26 characters long and exceeds the 20 char limit, so we're not quite there yet.
+This payload only uses allowed characters in `num1`, `operator` and `num2`, yet it executes an expression that can contain any banned character, like `:`, `(` and `)`.
+Unfortunately the `location=searchQueryString` string is 26 characters long, which exceeds the 20 char limit.
+We're not quite done yet.

 ### Be my puppet

 Here comes the fun part.
-Early on I had the feeling that the only way to get to the solution would be to call `calc()` multiple times with different payloads, since there didn't seem to be a way to do what we want with just one `eval`, given the restrictions in place.
+Early on I had the feeling that the only way to get to the solution would be to call the `calc` function multiple times with different payloads, since there didn't seem to be a way to do what we want with just one `eval`, given the restrictions in place.

 For the longest time I thought the key was to use the first `calc()` invocation to set one of the window's event handler.
 We could either: